dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 Site for students at McGill university to browse available courses.

+* Tens of thousands of students hit the site at the same time
 * Search-driven UI, so caching can't help too much
-* Tens of thousands of students hit the site at the same time
-* So performance is critical!
+* Performance becomes is critical!

 Let's profile <a class="presenterlink" href="http://docker4:4569/faculties/engineering/undergraduate/ug_eng_dept_of_bioengineering">a page</a> with Blackfire!